nunit/nunit/docs/articles/writing-tests/constraints/PropertyConstraint.md

 Assert.That(collection, Has.Count.GreaterThan(10);
 ```

-**Note:** As shown in the example, certain common properties are known to NUnit and
-may be tested using a shorter form.
+As shown in the example, certain common properties are known to NUnit and may be tested using a shorter form.
 The following properties are supported:

 ```csharp
 Has.Length...